 Carr drove himself to bond with people in matters personal as well.
 With Susan Walker (GRS’09), a COM associate professor of journalism, he’d discuss their shared joys and perils of parenting 20-something twins, comparing the many hits one daughter’s online video got to his own “‘meager’ circulation,” Walker says.
 They also compared notes as middle-aged people who’d skied the former Olympic downhill run at Squaw Valley with their kids.
 “Never again, we both agreed.”

 “In class, he treated us as colleagues, true journalism professionals,” says Jamie Bologna (COM’15).
-With a conversational teaching style that veered toward profanity (“He swore like a sailor,” Bologna says), the man who pushed back against addiction and flatfooted media management of technology “pushed us not to accept how things were, but to advocate for ourselves in our work and our careers.
+With a conversational teaching style that veered toward profanity (“He swore like a sailor,” Bologna says), the man who pushed back against addiction and flat-footed media management of technology “pushed us not to accept how things were, but to advocate for ourselves in our work and our careers.
 He regularly reminded us that to get where we want to be, we’ve got to be ready to eat our pride and work really, really hard.”

 Mikaela Lefrak (COM’15), Carr’s teaching assistant last fall, spent months working with him on preparing the class.
-She says that Carr invited students to speak up without their raising hands first (“This isn’t Montessori,” his syllabus read).
+She says that Carr invited students to speak up without raising their hands first (“This isn’t Montessori,” his syllabus read).
 Lefrak recalls their first phone chat, when Carr described himself as “brutally honest, demanding greatness from others, but loyal to the core to people he cares about”—as self-knowing a description as possible, she says.

 The payback, Lefrak says, was his lobbying for students as they hunted for jobs, telling them, “I always have time for you guys.”

 “He had a way of telling me and others…that parts of our work sucked,” recalls Alistair Birrell (COM’15), “but he did it in a way that made me realize that my work really did suck.”
-That made Carr’s compliment that an assignment had turned out “pretty sweet” a “fairly momentous occasion for me,” says Birrell.
+That made Carr’s compliment that an assignment had turned out “pretty sweet” “a fairly momentous occasion for me,” says Birrell.

 In just the one class she had this winter with Carr—the others canceled by campus snow closures—Sonia Su (COM’15) found herself in love with his course.
 “We discussed Snapchat, and he made us laugh with his sometimes self-deprecating humor.”
 For Su, Carr is less a tale of fond memories accumulated than regret at time together cut short: “I’m incredibly sad that we weren’t able to spend more time with such an inspiring writer and leader.”